hunkegg/eggstestingplaceofimmensedoom/custom-keycaps.md

 This short guide will go over my process of making **custom keycaps** for my Highway projects (as well as going over some handy CAD commands)

 > guide by @egg_splats! check out my other keyboard-related projects, [the Biblically Accurate Keyboard](https://github.com/hunkegg/biblicallyaccuratekeyboard) and [the Engipad](https://github.com/hunkegg/engipad)
-> FYI, this guide will be using Fusion 360!
+> FYI, this guide will be using Fusion 360! this guide will also be modeling keycaps for standard MX switches (no low-profile switches, but feel free to take notes/inspiration!)

 ## ...but why?
 Custom keycaps are a nice way to add some personal flair and ***✩ polish ✩*** to your keyboard projects aside from the case and PCB.
 They can be placed anywhere, such as the escape key on a 75% keyboard or on a macro-binded key on a deskside macropad. <br/>